salt-community/salt-id-card/README.md

 #### Generating card:
 1. Paste provided link in the browser you will end up on signing page.
-2. Before Signing in make sure to upload gmail profile picture for @appliedtechnology.se email as that image will be used for your Salt ID card.
+2. Before Signing in make sure to upload gmail profile picture for @appliedtechnology.se email and select "Visibility to Anyone" as that image will be used for your Salt ID card.
 3. Make sure to sign in with @appliedtechnology.se other emails will be denied.
 4. Download your generated ID card.